ingeniumdesign/homeassistant/README.md

-## ING - Home Assistant Configuration
+## ING - Home Assistant Configuration :metal:

 This is my Home Assistant configuration.
 This is a Fork of [aFFekopp](https://github.com/aFFekopp/homeassistant).
 <br/>My Home Assistant (HA) Machine is an [Raspberry Pi 3 Model B](https://amzn.to/3hJPFWC) with 1GB RAM and [16GB](https://amzn.to/2KRBXVH) microSDHC in a [Aukru Super 3 in 1 Kit Case](https://amzn.to/3ne80fx). <br />
 It's running with a Pi3 64-bit Image for [Hass.io Install-Info](https://www.home-assistant.io/hassio/installation/).

-Buy the new [Raspberry Pi 4](https://amzn.to/35aHPjo) with 8GB RAM.
+> Buy the new [Raspberry Pi 4](https://amzn.to/35aHPjo) with 8GB RAM. :rocket:

 ![HAVERSION](https://img.shields.io/badge/homeassistant-2020.12.2-blue)
 ![STARS](https://img.shields.io/github/stars/ingeniumdesign/homeassistant?color=yellow&style=flat-square)